Existenziell/bplusplus/README.md

 **Controversies:** Protocol debates (OP_RETURN, Blocksize Wars), external critiques (Energy, Criminal Use), and defining events (Mt.
 Gox, Craig Wright).
 Order is flexible; the section explains how governance, values, and antifragility play out in practice.

+### Code snippets

+Many examples are shown in **five languages** (Python, Rust, C++, Go, JavaScript/TypeScript) via toggleable code blocks.
+Use the tabs above a snippet to switch to your stack—so you can copy, compare, or adapt examples without translating from another language.

 ---

+## Search

+**Command+K** (Mac) or **Ctrl+K** (Windows/Linux) opens the search modal.
+It indexes docs, glossary terms, and key pages.
+Type a few characters, pick a result, and jump there.
+Also available via the search icon in the header.

+---

 ## Interactive Tools

+The docs include **Bitcoin CLI Terminal**, **Stack Lab**, and a **Denominations Calculator**.
+They let you run commands, build scripts, and convert units in the browser—no local node, IDE, or extra setup.
+Use them to try concepts as you read, debug your mental model, or prepare for real tooling.

 ### Bitcoin CLI Terminal